jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 Now each documentation is just a single unobtrusive line with an `inheritdoc` tag.

-This way the code doesn't get cluttered with comments, the `inheritdoc` `cref`'s are simple, it's easier to reuse the same doc comment for efficiency, and have meaningful, helpful pop ups all over the place.
+Now the code doesn't get cluttered with comments anymore, the `inheritdoc cref`'s are simple, it's easier to reuse the same doc comment for efficiency, and have meaningful, helpful pop ups all over the place.
 The docs are now central, which makes it easier to review, revise and maintain.

 It's my preferred way of doing it now.